Understanding Anxiety Disorders

 The many types of anxiety disorders: A brief overview

-There are many types of anxiety disorders, including:
+There are many types of anxiety disorders, including the following.

 Generalized anxiety disorder

-People who live with generalized anxiety disorder might often feel nervous, many times without knowing the root cause in a definitive, concrete way.
-Their symptoms may be more physical than emotional, ranging from shakes to chest pain (angina).
-Some might also experience an emotional component to the condition, which can cause mood swings and intense feelings of nervousness.
+People who live with generalized anxiety disorder (GAD) might often be nervous, many times without knowing the root cause in a definitive, concrete way.
+Their symptoms may be more physical than emotional, ranging from shakes to chest pain.
+Some might also experience an emotional component to the condition, which can cause mood swings and intense nervousness.

 Panic disorder

 Panic disorder can take many forms, and generally includes symptoms such as physical panic attacks and fear of having a panic attack.
-As a result, many might experience a cycle of panic and constant nervousness, which can cause more intense attacks.
-These attacks can be so severe that some people may feel they are having a heart attack when they aren’t.
+As a result, many might experience a cycle of panic and constant nervousness, which can cause future attacks to seem more intense.
+These attacks can be so severe that some people may think they are having a heart attack when they aren’t.

 Social anxiety disorder